 The cottages date back to 1380 and are now managed by the National Trust, you can actually stay there but must book quite far in advance.
 Other than these infamous houses, there is also a trout farm with nice grounds in Bibury.
 There is a very small trail through marsh land in front of Arlington Row.

 Other than the pretty buildings and a short walk, there is not a whole lot in this village.
-It’s just one of those free things to do Cotswolds and will only take up a half an hour of your time, so incorporate it into something else.
+It’s just one of those free things to do in the Cotswolds with Kids and will only take up half an hour of your time, so incorporate it into something else.

 Other places you might want to visit include: Chipping Campden, Sudeley Castle, Slimbridge Wetland Centre, Cotswold Way, Cotswold Wildlife Park, Deer Park, Cogges Manor Farm, Cotswold Farm Park, Cotswold Falconry Centre

-This post contains affiliate links, by using them, it does not cost you any extra, we receive a small commission helping us to continue writing useful destination guides for families.
+This Cotswolds with Kids post contains affiliate links, by using them, it does not cost you any extra, we receive a small commission helping us to continue writing useful destination guides for families.
 Thank you in advance for your support.